 Food sources with high protein bioavailability include animal sources like wild-caught fish, fresh eggs, chicken, and grass-fed beef.
 You may also get protein from plant sources such as nuts, seeds, legumes, beans, spirulina, tempeh, among others.

 Carbohydrates are macronutrients rather than a unit of energy.
 What this means is that the measurements between carbs and calories are double the amount.
-Carbohydrates are best for people who wanted to bulk up.
+Carbohydrates are best for people who want to bulk up.
 The fiber found in carbs helps clean your digestive system.

 Our bodies prefer carbohydrates as the primary source of energy.
 Healthy carbohydrate sources are nutrient-dense.
 They contain vitamins, minerals, antioxidants, plant enzymes, and fiber (soluble & insoluble for promoting better digestion and gastrointestinal motility).